Huge crowd attends municipal center work session in Oscoda

 “This is an aging facility,” said Weed of the senior center, noting that the structure is facing the same kind of problems as the township hall.

-“The building has been broken into, so it has security problems,” he said.
+“The building has been broken into, so it has security problems,” he continued.
 “And it’s underutilized for the size of the facility.
 So, the bigger the facility, the more the cost.”

 Parks and Rec Director: